Table of Contents

 Phenylethylamines are a group of phenethylamine derivatives which contain PEA as a backbone.
 These derivative compounds are formed by replacing one or more hydrogen atoms in the core structure.

 This class of PEA compounds include amphetamines, empathogens, stimulants, psychedelics, appetite suppressants, bronchodilators, nasal decongestants, and antidepressants.

 One of the more famous PEA derivatives is Methylenedioxymethamphetamine (MDMA or Ecstasy).

 Dr. Shulgin developed, tested, and published the formulas for 179 different compounds largely based around the structure of PEA in his book PiHKAL.

-In this review we investigate how phenylethylamine (PEA) works in the brain.
+In this review we investigate how phenylethylamine (PEA) works in the human brain.